EPA acts, finding cancer risk from sterilization chemical

 The Environmental Protection Agency proposed Tuesday to limit the use of the chemical ethylene oxide after finding higher than expected cancer risk at facilities that use it to sterilize billions of medical devices each year.

-The EPA says its proposal will reduce ethylene oxide emissions from 86 medical sterilization facilities across the United States by roughly 80%.
+The EPA says its proposal will reduce ethylene oxide emissions by roughly 80% by targeting 86 medical sterilization facilities across the United States.
 The companies will also have to measure the antimicrobial chemical in the air.

 “EPA’s number one priority is protecting people’s health and safety,” EPA Administrator Michael Regan said in a statement.
 “Together they would significantly reduce worker and community exposure to harmful levels of ethylene oxide.”

-But Darya Minovi, a senior research analyst with the Union of Concerned Scientists, called the action overdue by “almost a decade” and said it should have gone further to require monitoring at a facility’s property line so that people can know what is entering their neighborhoods.
+Darya Minovi, a senior research analyst with the Union of Concerned Scientists, called the action overdue by “almost a decade” and said it should have gone further to require monitoring at a facility property line so people know what is entering their neighborhoods.

 “I’m relieved and pleased that the EPA has finally issued proposed standards that are based on their own scientists’ recommendations on an updated, higher cancer risk value,” said Minovi in a statement.

-The tightened safeguards are driven by a better understanding by EPA that ethylene oxide’s threat is severe.
+The tightened safeguards are driven by a better understanding by EPA that ethylene oxide’s threat can be severe.
 The chemical is classified as a pesticide.
-A medical sterilization worker could see their lifetime risk shoot up by as much as one extra case of cancer for every ten people exposed.
-The EPA’s generally acceptable increase in lifetime cancer risk from a single compound is 1 in 10,000.
+A medical sterilization worker over the course of a career could see their risk shoot up by as much as one extra case of cancer for every ten people exposed.
+The EPA’s generally acceptable increase in lifetime cancer risk is 1 in 10,000.

 Ethylene oxide is a gas used to sterilize roughly half of all medical devices and is also used to ensure the safety of certain spices and other food products.
-Brief exposure isn’t considered a danger, but breathing it long-term can elevate the risk of breast cancer and lymphoma, according to the agency.
+It is used to clean everything from catheters to syringes, pacemakers and plastic surgical gowns.
+Brief exposure isn’t considered a danger, but breathing it long-term elevates the risk of breast cancer and lymphoma, according to the agency.

-The proposal follows the EPA’s announcement last week to cut emissions from chemical plants in general, to reduce cancer risk.
-In part, that rule targeted manufactures of ethylene oxide.
-Tuesday’s proposal targets those who use it.

 The EPA said many facilities have already sharply reduced emissions, but those that haven’t will now have to meet stricter requirements.